Ethan Couch: Fugitive status and capture

 In late 2015, authorities began investigating a claim made on Twitter on December 2, 2015.
 The user posted a video along with a caption stating that Couch was in violation of his probation.
 The video shows several young people playing beer pong at a party, one of whom appears to be Couch.
 Drinking was a direct violation of Couch's 10 year probation.
 Consequences could have included a re-sentencing, which could mean a maximum of 10 years' imprisonment, according to the Tarrant County District Attorney's Office.

 A warrant was issued for Couch on December 11, 2015, after his probation officer could not reach him.
 On December 18, 2015, Couch and his mother were reported as missing, and as having not been reached after failing to make contact with Couch's probation officer.
 The fugitive hunt for Couch became a federal matter in December 2015 with the U.S. Marshals Service, FBI, and other agencies joining the hunt for the suspect who was believed to have fled the country.
 A $5,000 reward for information leading to the whereabouts or arrest of Ethan Couch was offered.

 Couch and his mother were discovered and arrested in Puerto Vallarta, in Jalisco, Mexico on December 28, 2015.
 Mexican authorities transported the pair to immigration offices in Guadalajara for deportation to the United States.
 Ethan Couch won a delay in his deportation, based on a constitutional appeal in Mexico (see recurso de amparo), and was transported to a detention facility in Mexico City.
 His mother was deported on December 30 aboard a commercial flight to Los Angeles International Airport and arrested upon arrival on December 31 by the Los Angeles Police Department on a felony charge of hindering apprehension of a felon.
 She was initially being held on $1 million bail, but after her transfer back to Tarrant County, a judge dropped her bail to $75,000, and she was released from jail on January 12, having posted bond.

 Couch, having dropped his fight to avoid being deported from Mexico, was flown back to the United States on January 28, 2016, and was held in custody before appearing at a hearing on February 19 regarding his original juvenile probation case being transferred to the adult court system.
-The case was transferred to the adult court system on February 19, 2016, and the court stated that Couch will remain on probation until 2024.
-On April 13, 2016, state District Judge Wayne Salvant sentenced Couch to four consecutive terms of 180 days in jail (720 days in total) - one for each of the 2013 car crash victims - in light of him fleeing to Mexico.
+The case was transferred to the adult court system on February 19, 2016, and the court stated that probation would continue into 2024.
+On April 13, 2016, state District Judge Wayne Salvant sentenced Couch to four consecutive terms of 180 days in jail (720 days in total) – one for each of the 2013 car crash victims – in light of him fleeing to Mexico.